Electrical 101 — What Every Homeowner Should Know

 - Knob-and-tube or aluminum wiring remediation

-- Any work requiring an ESA permit
+- Any work requiring a permit and inspection

 - Hot tub, pool, or generator hookup